Vermont South Shopping Centre: Surrounding developments

 The free-standing Prince of China take-away restaurant opened directly south of the centre c.
 1975–76.
 The building was extended to accommodate a dining hall and became Bo On in mid-1987.
-The restaurant would later re-open as Han Palace in 2005 and as Crown Palace in 2006 under the ownership of J & Ho P/L. In 2022, a proposal was put forward which would have seen demolition of the existing building and construction of a new restaurant with office space above, however, plans were put on hold due to rising interest rates.
+The restaurant would later re-open as Han Palace in 2005 and as Crown Palace in 2006.
+In 2022, a proposal was put forward which would have seen demolition of the existing building and construction of a new restaurant with office space above, however, plans were put on hold due to rising interest rates.
 The building has since received extensive renovations and now operates as Ing Bulgogi, a Korean BBQ-buffet restaurant.